-A growing drag king scene in New York, led by Lee Valone Velour and others, shows that masculinity comes in many forms, and gender is performance.
+The drag kings scene in New York, led by Lee Valone Velour and others, shows that gender is performance.

 Men and women are exploring their sexual fantasies more than ever before.
 One show, Mercy Mistress, takes an in-depth look at kink.